TheMR-777/TheMR-777/cv-dataset.md

 - 35% reduction in unauthorized breaks
 - Executive-level recognition for design innovation
 - Established as company standard for monitoring solutions
+- Zero-defects at launch: deployed to production with no bugs reported

 ### 4. ACE Password Vault
 **Company:** ACE Money Transfer